174th Air Refueling Squadron: Cold War

 During their year in South Vietnam, the 174th flew 6,539 combat sorties totaling 11,359 hours of combat time.
 One pilot was killed in action and two airmen were killed on active duty.
 The unit was awarded the Presidential Unit Citation and the Air Force Outstanding Unit Award.
 Individually, its members were awarded 12 Silver Stars, 35 Distinguished Flying Crosses, 30 Bronze Stars, 115 Air Force Commendation Medals, 325 Air Medals, and 1 Purple Heart.
 On 28 May 1969 the personnel and aircraft were returned to Sioux City and released from active duty.
 In addition, the 174th Fighter Squadron won the Air Force Outstanding Unit Award with a designation of valor.

 The "Bat" depicted on the tails of the aircraft and the shoulder patch of the pilots during the Vietnam War became a legendary symbol of the 174th Tactical Fighter Squadron.
 "Bat" was the call sign of the 174th during its Vietnam War service, and the "Bats" became renowned for their outstanding performance.

-The squadron converted to the A-7D Corsair II in 1977.
+The squadron converted to the LTV A-7D Corsair II in 1977.
 While flying the A-7s, the unit won the Spaatz trophy for the second time in 1990, recognizing them as the best Air Guard unit in the country.
 The Unit also was awarded the Air Force Outstanding Unit award five times – 1985, 1986, 1987, 1989, and 1991.
 In 1989, the unit won the 12th Air Force A-7 gunnery meet for the second time.